 to the wrong server.
 Create strict allow rules for updates to limit

-the reachable external servers and the allowed applications (on default
+the reachable external servers and the allowed applications (on

-the File Blocking profile’s
+addition, use the File Blocking profile’s

-For each rule, apply best practice Security
+For each rule, apply best practice

-profiles and configure
+Security profiles and configure

 Log at Session End